cyrilletuzi/vscode-angular-schematics/README.md

 For example: `"ngschematics.schematics": ["@angular/material"]`

-If you are a library author, feel free to open an issue to ask for your schematics to be added in the default list.
+If you are a library author, feel free to open a Pull Request to add your schematics in the default list.

 ### Custom schematics